wso2/docs-apk/en/docs/includes/create-apk-conf-api.md

     scopes: []
 ```

 ## Step 5.
-Save the content to a file with the extension .apk-conf.
+Save the response to a file with the extension .apk-conf.

-For example, EmployeeService.apk-conf.
+For example, you can save under the name, EmployeeService.apk-conf.

-!!! note
-    For production scenarios, it is recommended to commit the configuration to a source control system such as GitHub.
-This enables controlled and automated deployments through pipelines, ensuring a structured and controlled release process.

 ## Step 6.
 Update the APK configuration file.

+Review the content inside the apk-conf file and update it with additional API configurations as needed, such as rate limits, CORS configurations, etc.

 !!! note
     To optimize the configuration process, APK presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
 This plugin simplifies the incorporation of rate limitations, new resources, and security configurations into your API.
 Adapt the contents of the APK Configuration file as needed.
 For further details, refer to the section on [Enhance Configuration with APK Config Language Support]({{base_path}}/en/latest/create-api/create-and-deploy-apis/apk-conf-lang-support/)